 The mini-game, Veggie Panic, is uninspiring.
 You hit incoming heads of lettuce with one button and pumpkins with another.
 That makes up most of the gameplay, but if Pooh prances into the middle of the path after a butterfly, you get to / have to hit Triangle to use Strike Raid, the Keyblade boomerang technique, just to keep him from getting flattened by another overgrown squash.
 The mechanics behind the Strike Raid sequence are erratic: Pooh and the vegetable have to be lined up vertically, with the vegetable higher up the hill than Pooh if you even want to use it (you’re screwed if a vegetable comes in from the side).
 On the plus side, sometimes – but not always! – Sora will take out vegetables between him and the target while using Strike Raid.
 As a result, the Strike Raid sequence can be easier than the rest of the mini-game in some ways and harder in others, and it mostly comes down to luck whether you get the helpful or unhelpful version of the sequence.

 After the segment with Pooh, you’ll get a few more vegetables, only for an avalanche of carrots to come down at you.
 Carrots?
 You weren’t told what to do with carrots.
 It turns out they’re an obstacle, one you can occasionally dodge but often have to swipe away.
-You’ll be in a bit of a hurry, as a pumpkin the size of a Sherman tank bears down at you.
+You’ll be in a bit of a hurry, as a pumpkin the size of a blimp bears down at you.
 You have to balance dealing with carrots and throwing Strike Raids at the pumpkin.
 Rabbit, maybe you could just not throw the carrots?

 Next mini-game is Balloon Glider, which has you slowly rising up and around a hunny tree to collect floating hunny.
 This game uses really lackadaisical Balloon Fight-style controls.
-It’s almost relaxing!
+There are so few dangers,, it’s almost relaxing!
 You lose balloons every time you or the balloons hit a swarm of bees, but can pick up extra on the track (but can’t go over the max).
 Getting the prize is as simple as making it to the top alive, where you find Owl, but you’ll need every single bit of hunny to get the achievement.
 The prize, Firaga Burst, is a magic Sleight.
 I’ve never used it so can’t really speak to its virtues (there’s a reason I don’t talk about every single Sleight and Bounty in the game).

 I should probably also mention that this game has a really morbid voice clip, where if you take a hit, Pooh might say: “Is this how I want to go?”